 We were able to replicate the original finding from Studies 1a and 1b that people expected that they would like a target more when they knew more about them.
 In our replication of Study 1a, we found that participants were more likely to prefer an individual with a higher number of known traits over one with fewer known traits.
 In our replication of Study 1b, people predicted greater liking towards others they knew more about.

-Our attempts to replicate the effects of actual knowledge on liking when manipulating how much people knew of others were less successful.
-In our replication of Study 2 we failed to find support for a linear relationship between the number of traits presented and the degree of liking towards the target.
-We conducted additional analyses and again found no indication for variations in liking depending on the number of traits presented.
-Consequently, our findings challenged the less is more effect, and supported previous research suggesting no effect of knowledge on liking (Ullrich et al., 2013).
+Our attempts to replicate the effects of actual knowledge on liking were less successful.
+In our replication of Study 2, we failed to find support for a linear relationship between the number of traits presented and the degree of liking towards the target.
+Whilst additional analyses did not find support for variations in liking based on the number of traits presented, we note that a pairwise comparison revealed greater liking towards a target with four known traits, compared to one with eight known traits.
+This finding aligns with the expected direction of the "less is more" effect, though it is unclear why this effect emerged for this contrast only.
+Overall, our results do not consistently replicate previous findings from Norton et al. (2007).
+Instead, in line with prior research (Ullrich et al., 2013), our results challenge the "less is more" effect and suggest no significant impact of knowledge on liking.

 This highlights a potential gap between individuals’ expected versus observed attitudes during impression formation, whilst also underlining the theoretical disparity between “knowing” and “liking”.
 Our findings, suggesting that more information does not lead to reductions in perceived liking, indicate that the process of acquiring knowledge may operate independently to the formation of affect-based attitudes.
 This notion aligns with prior literature emphasizing the importance of distinguishing between cognitive- versus affect-based attitudes in other contexts (e.g., Persuasion; Edwards, 1990).
 Distinguishing between cognitive-based attitudes such as perceived knowledge of an individual, versus affect-based attitudes such as liking, may offer a new perspective to understanding the precise roles of knowledge and similarity in attitude formation.